Board of Governors

 -

-How did inflation affect families last year?
-Did trends shift in the use of emerging financial products?
-This recent discussion with the Federal Reserve Board of Governors explores findings from the Survey of Household Economics and Decisionmaking (SHED).
+During this Connecting Communities webinar, researchers from the Federal Reserve Board of Governors presented the key findings from the 2025 Survey of Household Economics and Decisionmaking (SHED).
 Watch or listen on demand.

 -